rachelcoonley/1.6-doc-updates/README.md

 * Preparing a Linux Host
 * Launching Rancher Server (and Accessing the Rancher UI)
+* Working with Your First Environment
-* Adding a Host
+* Adding Hosts
-* Adding a Container through the Rancher UI
+* Adding Containers
+* Launching Catalog Applications

 ### Preparing a Linux Host

 To begin, you'll need to install a [supported version of Docker]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/#supported-docker-versions) on a single Linux host.
 You can use your laptop, a virtual machine, or a physical server.

-**Note:** Currently, Docker for Windows and Docker for Mac are not supported.
+>**Note:** Currently, Docker for Windows and Docker for Mac are not supported.

 #### To Prepare a Linux Host: